 - Dr. Tierry Hertoghe, MD, The Hormone Handbook, ISBN 978-2-95997-13-5-8, May 2010, page 393

-The Revivelife™ Ienergy Power Hormone Program (IE-PHP) is designed for both men and women, to balance hormones naturally with Bioidentical Hormone Replacement (BHRT) extracted from plants, which have a chemical structure identical to the hormones that the human body naturally produces.
+The Revivelife™ Ienergy Power Hormone Program (IE-PHP) includes the Men’s Revive T and the Women’s Revive H, to balance hormones naturally with Bioidentical Hormone Replacement (BHRT) extracted from plants, which have a chemical structure identical to the hormones that the human body naturally produces.
 The purpose is to help slow down the aging process while keeping you feeling at your best.
 Our program is integrative and takes into consideration the health connections to optimizing hormones that exist including: nutrition, optimal digestion, the body’s ability to detoxify, chronic inflammation, adrenal gland health and thyroid health.
 We focus on assessments including lab work with a goal of reaching “optimal levels” versus “normal levels”, especially if you are feeling less than your full potential.

 Each program is customized to you, so that whether you have noticed that you just seem more “irritable” lately, can’t seem to budge your weight no matter how hard you try, have hot flashes , troubles sleeping, lost your interest in normal activities that once were your passions and or seem to have lost your “competitive edge” there is a solution.

 The Program is as easy as 1, 2, 3 and Includes

 1. The Assessment